Princess Viktoria of Prussia: Youth and education

 Viktoria was her parents' fifth child and second daughter.
 Two months after her birth, on 18 June 1866, Viktoria's nearly two-year-old brother, Sigismund, died of meningitis.
 Sigismund could not receive the best medical treatment because Dr. Wegner and his colleagues had gone with the army to the front.
 On 19 June Vicky wrote to her mother Queen Victoria:

 Young Viktoria and her sisters, Sophie (left) and Margaret (right).

 Following this event, Viktoria's mother chose to raise her younger children herself, as opposed to leaving them in the care of tutors and governesses as she had with her older children, Wilhelm, Charlotte, and Henry.
 For this reason, Viktoria and her three younger siblings, Waldemar, Sophie, and Margaret, were far closer to their parents.
-Eleven-year-old Waldemar died of diphtheria in 1879, and the tragic event brought the three sisters even closer.
+Eleven-year-old Waldemar died of diphtheria in 1879.

 Viktoria and her siblings lived at two main residences, the New Palace in Potsdam and the Kronprinzenpalais in Berlin.
 In 1871, Viktoria's grandfather Wilhelm I became German Emperor, and her parents became Crown Prince and Princess of a unified German Empire.
 Still, the Crown Princely couple raised their children away from the Berlin court, which disliked Frederick William and Victoria and their liberal beliefs.
 The couple hoped to instill these beliefs in their children through an education system similar to the one created by Vicky's father, Prince Albert.
 Much of Viktoria's childhood care and education was based on that of Vicky's British upbringing, and Viktoria and her younger siblings had British nannies and went on many trips to visit their family in Britain.
 Raised in a close environment, less strict than that of her elder siblings' childhood, Viktoria was an active and enthusiastic child.
 She attended weekly dance lessons and enjoyed riding her Shetland pony, a gift from Queen Victoria.
 She also liked to garden and to cook, and at her mother's suggestion went to the palace kitchens for lessons, though her privileged upbringing meant she knew very little about kitchen work.

 An official portrait of the young Princess Viktoria of Prussia.